ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

 releases is required within all Ubuntu releases, so they continue to function properly in their environment.

-New versions of walinuxagent can be SRU'd in to older releases provided the following process is followed.
+New versions of walinuxagent can be SRUed into older releases provided the following process is followed.

 .. _qa_process: